Here’s what we cover:

-As discussed earlier in this book, a separate tax identification number is needed for any trust that is created upon, or which continues after, the death of the settlor.
+A separate tax identification number is needed for any trust that is created upon, or which continues after, the death of the settlor.
 The trustee may apply for a tax identification number online at www.irs.gov.

 It is a good idea to promptly open a separate bank account for any sub-trust in order to accurately document transactions therein.
 Each account will have a separate tax identification number.

 Funding the Trusts

 The trustee must determine which assets are to be kept in trust and which assets are to be distributed to the beneficiaries.
 Any specific bequests, whether for money or for a specified asset, should be distributed to the named beneficiary.
 The trustee should allocate the remaining assets to any new trusts created upon the death of the settlor.
 The trustee would be well advised to engage the help of a professional, such as an accountant, attorney, or financial advisor, in allocating the assets, because of the legal and tax implications involved.

 The trustee may be required to file tax returns as part of the settlement process.
 If more than $600 of income is generated from the assets of the decedent held in trust, the trustee should file IRS Form 1041, U.S. Income Tax Return for Estates and Trusts.
 On this income tax return, the trustee will report the income generated in the trust.
 Any income paid to a beneficiary is properly reported on the recipient’s individual tax return, IRS Form 1040.